-[NB This article is the fifth in a series looking at the unfinished business of LGBTI equality in Australia.]
+This post is part of a series looking at the unfinished business of LGBTI equality in Australia.
+You can see the rest of the posts here.

 One of the many positive outcomes of the passage of same-sex marriage legislation late last year is that it has – finally – given greater space for the discussion of other important (in many cases, more important) issues affecting the LGBTI community.